mosen/buildy/README.md

 How it works
 ============

-- Construct a `Queue` object with a name (for the logger output).
+- You construct a `Queue` object for each chain of tasks that are dependent on each other.
+Each queue has a name so that you will be able to recognise log output related to that queue.
 - Add a chain of tasks to the `Queue` using the `.task(name, options)` method.
 The input of each task is the output of the previous one.
-Some tasks, like `files`, generate output.
+Some tasks, like `files`, generate output instead of modifying their input.
 - At the end of the `Queue` chain, call the `.run()` method.
-The `Queue` will then be automatically run as soon as node executes the queue file.
+This signifies the end of the task chain.
+Optionally you can pass a function to the `run()` method to be executed upon completion of the `Queue`.

 Flow Control
 ------------

 The `fork` task splits the queue into sub-queues.
-These are run in parallel.
+These are run in parallel and asynchronously, so they are not guaranteed to finish at the same time.

-Each time you add a fork task, it becomes a new Queue with the name specified ('raw version' in the last example).
-The new queue inherits its state from the parent, but acts independently from then on.
+Each time you add a fork task, it actually spawns a new Queue with the name specified ('raw version' in the last example).
+The new Queue inherits its state from the parent, but acts independently from then on.

 Built in tasks
 ==============

+Several tasks are built in to Buildy to carry out common build tasks.
+Some of these tasks rely on external libraries.
+(TODO: In future the task will be automatically disabled unless you decide to install the 3rd party module).

 The built in tasks are as follows: